JHansen2000/Gang-Bot/README.md

   - Populate sheet with default data
   - Fix color options
   - Verify that role IS a gang
+- Log changes in #audit-log channel
+- Auto create 'bot_data' sheet on db_health_check if it doesn't exist

 ## Done
 - Pong a pinging user